EkaTur/Nutrition-Analysis/README.md

 This React application allows users to analyze the nutritional content of food items.
 Users can input a list of ingredients, and the application fetches the nutritional details from the Edamam Nutrition Analysis API.

+## Live Demo

+You can check out the live version of this website [here](https://analysis-nutrition.netlify.app/).

 ## Features

 - Analyze the nutritional content of food items.